riv-dev/ryukyu_server_setup_wiki/README.md

 usermod -aG sudo riv
 ```

-4. Check if you already have a local ssh-key on your computer.
+4. Check if you already have a local ssh-key on your local computer (Macbook).
 Start a new Terminal and type the following on the command line:
 ```
 ls ~/.ssh
 ```